thenml/tweakcord/README.md

 - add some themes as a proof of concept
 - remake the readme

-## Notice

-This project is independant and was in developement before the release of https://github.com/abbie/discord-css [(message)](https://discord.com/channels/1015060230222131221/1028106818368589824/1373627680980861089).

-Some ideas may have been taken accidentally, that is the nature of a human brain.

-There are many differences between the two projects.
-Compiling the CSS using only the configured tweaks and using direct classes is way more perfomant than using [class] selectors.
-Additionally splitting the CSS into multiple files is easier to maintain and distribute than a single massive file.

-No hate to the author, the concept of creating multiple tweaks is bound to be explored by someone other than me.

 ## License

 - The frontend is licensed under the MIT license.
 - The tweaks are CC0 unless otherwise specified.
-Attribution is strongy encouraged but not required.
+Attribution is strongly encouraged but not required.
 - The backend is ARR until the project is complete.